DIY waste

 Fly-tipping is the illegal dumping of waste.
 Fly-tipping is a crime that should be reported to your local district, city or borough council.

-The majority of fly-tipping is of items that would have been accepted free of charge at our recycling centres anyway, such as sofas, white goods and other electrical items and garden waste.
-We’ll continue to accept this waste for free.
+The majority of fly-tipping is of items that would have been accepted free of charge at our recycling centres, such as sofas, white goods and other electrical items and garden waste.
+We'll continue to accept this waste for free.

-Previous changes to our recycling centre service, such as making sites part time, have not shown an increase in illegal dumping of waste.
-Other councils who have introduced a similar charge for DIY type waste have not seen a significant increase in fly-tipping.
+Previous changes to our recycling centre service, such as making sites part time, have not shown an increase in the illegal dumping of waste.
+It is not expected that allowing a small free allowance of DIY waste from householders will impact fly-tipping.

 Norfolk data from incidents on public land shows that only around 4.1% of incidents of illegally dumped waste relate to construction or demolition waste.

 Your council tax goes towards the operation of household waste recycling centres.
-DIY type waste is not household waste and is not included in your council tax.
+DIY-type waste has previously not been classed as household waste and not included in your council tax.

-Charging for DIY waste ensures that your council tax payment goes towards paying for essential services.
+Charging for additional DIY waste ensures that as much of your council tax payment as possible goes towards paying for essential services.

 For larger projects producing more DIY waste, other options include hiring a skip or employing a licenced waste carrier.

-Visit Norfolk Recycles website for more options to dispose of your DIY waste.
+Visit Norfolk Recycles website for more options on how to dispose of your DIY waste.

-Make sure you factor in the cost of disposing of DIY waste when planning your latest DIY project.
+Make sure you factor in the cost of disposing of DIY waste when planning your next DIY project.
+If you use the recycling centres regularly to dispose of DIY waste, you may be asked by staff to complete a form to declare the number of visits you have made.

 If you employ a trader to dispose of waste, you need to be aware of your householder duty of care.